Post job

 Medical director job in Plymouth, MI

 Job Description Join the Leaders in Orthopedic & Sports Medicine Rehabilitation Clinic Director - Plymouth Physical Therapy Specialists Position Type: Full-Time Grow your career with the best in the field!
 Plymouth Physical Therapy Specialists (PPTS), Southeastern Michigan's premier private practice in sports medicine and orthopedic rehabilitation, is seeking an experienced and visionary Clinic Director to join and lead our exceptional team.
 As a Clinic Director, you will play a pivotal role in shaping clinical operations, mentoring staff, and driving excellence in patient care.
-We are looking for a dynamic leader who is passionate about rehabilitation, committed to professional development, and eager to make a lasting impact in the community.
+We are looking for a dynamic leader who is passionate about rehabilitation, driving a culture of team leadership, committed to professional development, and eager to make a lasting impact in the community.
 Why Join PPTS?
 For 31 years, we have been dedicated to providing unparalleled care to our Southeastern Michigan communities.
 As a practice, we emphasize continuing education, mentorship, and professional development, ensuring our therapists stay at the forefront of the field.
 What We Offer: ✅ Competitive Salary + Profit Sharing Program + Equity ✅ Full Benefits Package, including Paid Time Off and Floating Birthday Holiday ✅ Unlimited Continuing Education Support ✅ Licensure & Professional Membership Reimbursement ✅ Mentorship & Career Development, including leadership pathways for aspiring Clinical Directors ✅Passion-driven Programs: If you have a passion for a specific program or specialty area, we will support you in designing and implementing it into our practice.
 Our Expertise: At PPTS, you'll be part of a highly skilled team, including: ✔ Orthopedic Clinical Specialists (OCS) ✔ Certified MDT Therapists ✔ GIFT Fellows in Applied Functional Science (FAFS) ✔ Certified Hand Therapists (CHT) Our collaborative, patient-centered approach empowers therapists to deliver outstanding results and maximize patient recovery.
 Be a Leader in the Field!
 Join Plymouth Physical Therapy Specialists and elevate your career in a supportive, growth-driven environment.
 The anticipated base salary range for this position is $85,000- $95,000+.
 Salary is based on various factors, including relevant experience, knowledge, skills, other job-related qualifications, and geography.
 Qualifications Licensed Physical Therapist with an advanced degree from a CAPTE-accredited Physical Therapy program.
 Current Michigan Physical Therapist license in good standing, with active CPR certification.
 Demonstrated leadership and management capability within a clinical or multidisciplinary healthcare setting.
 Proficiency in technology and clinical systems, including Electronic Medical Records (EMR) platforms, database applications, and the Microsoft Office Suite.
 Sales, marketing, and business development experience preferred; strong interpersonal and communication skills essential for patient engagement and clinic growth.

-$85k-95k yearly 9d ago
+$85k-95k yearly 22d ago

 • Clinical Director - ABA Clinic